joelburget/berkeley-quorum/private-messaging/README.md

 We will create a messaging app which supports private messaging.
 Think Slack or IRC, but blockchain-based.
 We'll start with the concept of a `Channel`, where messages can be sent.

-1. Create a `Channel` contract which other mailboxes can send messages to.
+1. Create a `Channel` contract which other users can send messages to.
 This should have a means of receiving `string` messages.

 2. Build (in JavaScript):